protecode-sc/helm-chart/README.md

 `frontend.ldap.nestedSearch`         | User nested group search.               | "false"
 `frontend.ldap.searchOptReferrals`   | Follow LDAP referrals.                  | "true"
-`frontend.ldap.userEmailMatch`       | Try also email when finding local user. | "false"
+`frontend.ldap.userEmailMatch`       | Try also email when finding local user. | "false" `frontend.ldap.existingSecret`.      | Secret containing key "bindPassword"    | nil

+Authentication to LDAP server can be passed via `frontend.ldap.bindPassword` which will be stored in BDBA helm chart -managed secret.
+If you don't want BDBA helm chart to manage smtpPassword, you can provide Kubernetes secret via `frontend.ldap.existingSecret` and the password will be read from key `bindPassword`.

 To setup root certificate for LDAP, issues: